BlockchainCommons/sweeptool-cli/README.md

 ## Installation Instructions

-In the project root run:
+Download this repo and in the project root run:

 ```bash
 $ cargo run